GeorgeWebDevCy/tcn-mlm/readme.txt

 Future commits will introduce the service container, WooCommerce membership sync, commission calculations, REST API endpoints, and dashboards described in `architecture.md`.

 == Changelog ==
+= 0.2.0 =
+* Force membership pricing to 0 / 500 / 1,200 / 2,000 THB regardless of historical settings and re-run synchronisation every page load plus hourly via WP-Cron.
+* Keep auto-generated products in the `Memberships` category only, stripping `Uncategorized` when necessary.

 = 0.1.9 =
 * Enforce correct membership pricing and category assignment on every load so existing products stay in sync.
 * Remove seeded products from `Uncategorized` after adding them to the `Memberships` category.